noillt/umc-mapcycle-gen/README.md

 Generates umc_mapcycle.txt with mapnames and their surf tiers with only those maps that have been zoned in influx timer

 ### Requirements:
+- MySQL Database
 - [noillt/maptier](https://github.com/noillt/maptier) database of maps
-- influx timer database layout
+- influx timer database being in MySQL
 - `python3 -m pip install PyMySQL`

 ### Configuration: